microsoft/tilecode/manual.md

 Let’s learn how we can create this game step by step.

-* Step 1: Delete and existing game to make space for this game.
+* Step 1: Delete an existing game to make space for this game.
 Go to one of the existing slots and then click on the settings wheel and select "delete" button.